-Analysis of recovery plans and measures in 15 EU states shows that national recovery plans are currently falling short of ambitions to “build back better”.
+Analysis of recovery and resilience plans and measures in 15 EU states shows that national recovery plans are currently falling short of ambitions to “build back better”.
 The EU’s green recovery is anything but secured.
 Decisions taken in the coming weeks, especially during the official review of national plans, can help realign the EU towards a green recovery, and are an important credibility test for the European Green Deal and the European Commission.

 The EU’s €673bn Recovery and Resilience Facility (RRF) provides a unique opportunity to bring forward much-needed public investments for the implementation of the European Green Deal.
 EU leaders agreed that recovery spending would need to effectively support the green transition, with 37% of member state plans earmarked for green investments.
 The Green Recovery Tracker, a joint project between the Wuppertal Institute, E3G, and national experts, has been analysing Recovery and Resilience Plans (RRPs) to see whether they live up to this ambition.
 Our independent assessment of national recovery plans uses a methodology that seeks to mirror the Climate Tracking Methodology set out in the RRF Regulation, combined with information on individual measures provided by national experts.
 Our data and results are available on our website www.GreenRecoveryTracker.org.